Learn About Carpal Tunnel Syndrome

 • Using special devices, such as keyboards, different types of computer mouse, cushioned mouse pads, and keyboard drawers.

 • Having someone review the position you are in when performing your work activities.
 For example, make sure the keyboard is low enough so that your wrists are not bent upward while typing.
-Your provider may suggest an occupational therapist.
+Your provider may suggest an occupational therapist to help with this assessment.

 • Making changes in your work duties or home and sports activities.
 Some of the jobs linked with carpal tunnel syndrome include those that involve vibrating tools.